Houston Spinal Injury Lawyer

 At Mithoff Law, part of the work of a spinal injury lawyer is to provide hope to accident victims and their families.
 Even with today’s advances in medical technology, a spinal injury is often frightening and life-changing both for the person who receives the injury and for their loved ones.
 If you or a loved one obtained a spinal injury, a Mithoff Law spinal injury lawyer can work to help identify the cause of your accident and navigate the litigation process.

 Help prevent future accidents and get the support you deserve.
-Call a Mithoff Law spinal injury lawyer in Houston at 713-645-1122, or schedule a free consultation online today.
+Call a Mithoff Law spinal injury lawyer in Houston at 713-654-1122 today.

 “Mithoff, a Houston personal injury lawyer, is no stranger to winning big payoffs for large groups of people.
 He negotiated a $2.3 billion settlement with the tobacco industry for Harris and other counties, and he won $80 million for residents of a nursing home who were killed in a 2005 bus explosion while fleeing Hurricane Rita.”